 Here are some tips to make your growth marketing more efficient.

 The idea of outsourcing jobs that you could do yourself might seem counter-intuitive.
 Particularly in the early days of running a startup, you may be tempted to do everything yourself.
 However, finding successful growth marketers and prioritizing growth marketing focuses can be beneficial.
 They can take certain tasks off your plate – freeing you up to allow you to do what you do best – can take up a lot of your time and energy, as well as being an expense you could do without.

 But by failing to outsource early, you could be preventing your business from reaching new heights.
 Take digital marketing as an example.
 Of course, you could bring in a small internal team to help you build a campaign which generates leads focused on your target audience that drives revenue growth.
-But how much is it going to cost you to find experienced marketers in your niche who can assist you in formulating and implementing an effective growth strategy?
+But how much is it going to cost you to find an experienced growth marketer or marketers in your niche who can assist you in formulating and implementing an effective growth strategy?

 By outsourcing early, you give yourself a bit of time to find a specialist agency that has a proven track record full of effective marketing strategies and case studies.
 They can help design your strategy in the pre-growth stage – so when it comes to scaling up, your startup can hit the ground running.

 Be Ready for the Spike